GioF71/upplay-docker/README.md

 ## Why

 Not all distros have a upplay package available.
-For arch and derived, there is an AUR package, but it does not look good on the gnome desktop: borders are missing.
+For arch and derived, there is an AUR package, but it does not look good at least on my Gnome desktop: borders are missing.
 And, you might not be comfortable installing an AUR package.

 ## Prerequisites